 “Egil,” Devikra chided, but Roman wasn’t about to stop there.

-“Roman, stop it,” Devikra said.
-Even when her tone was soft, it had an authoritative resonance that had Roman stilling involuntarily.
-She surprised Roman by throwing her arms around his neck and hugging him so tightly she almost broke bones.
-He reluctantly returned the embrace, the loose fabric of her scarves tickling his check.
+“Roman, stop,” Devikra said.
+Even when her tone was soft, it had an authoritative resonance that made Roman still.
+Then, Devikra surprised Roman by throwing her arms around him and hugging him.
+Roman reluctantly returned the embrace, the loose fabric of her scarves tickling his check.

-Roman stilled.
+Roman froze.
 “What?”

 “What circumstances?”
 Roman asked, too shocked to be angry.

-Devikra pursed her lips and didn’t answer the immediate question.
-Instead, she said, “Wilhara’s visions have been getting…let’s just say the count of times she’s been wrong has risen.
-Her latest batch of visions…I don’t know whether to believe them.
-But I couldn’t not warn you.”
+Instead of answering, Devikra said, “Wil’s visions have been getting…Well, let’s just say the count of times she’s been wrong is rising.
+I don’t know whether to believe her latest batch of visions, but I had to warn you.”

 “What did she see?”

-“Many things.
-Many timelines.
+“Many things, many timelines.
 Almost all of which seemed to end with Orean destroyed and you dead.”

-Roman stared at her, processing.
-“I can’t die.
-I’ve never been able to before.
-I got shot in the heart and got up and walked away—you saw that.”
+Roman stared at her.
+“But I can’t die.
+You know that.
+I got shot in the heart and woke up a day later.
+You saw it.”